aturingmachine/laravel-vue-spa-boilerplate/readme.md

 * [vue-router](https://github.com/vuejs/vue-router) To route views with the SPA

 2. Composer
-* [barrvdh/cors](https://github.com/barryvdh/laravel-cors) To enable CORS on the server side if needed (To uninstall check the documentation)
+* [barrvdh/cors](https://github.com/barryvdh/laravel-cors) To enable CORS on the server side if needed (This is on by default, to disable it just follow the documentation)

 ***